Advertisment

 Case Background & Verdict

-The President of the ECtHR, Siofra O'Leary, emphasized the violation of Article Eight of the Convention, highlighting critical deficiencies in Switzerland's regulatory framework for addressing greenhouse gas emissions.
+The President of the ECHR, Siofra O'Leary, emphasized the violation of Article Eight of the Convention, highlighting critical deficiencies in Switzerland's regulatory framework for addressing greenhouse gas emissions.
 The court pointed out the Swiss government's failure to set clear emissions reduction targets and implement effective measures to mitigate climate change.

 O'Leary also highlighted the intergenerational inequities inherent in climate inaction, putting weight on the present failures to address climate change, which will inexorably burden future generations with increasingly severe consequences.
+Rosmarie Wydler-Waelti, a popular figure among the KlimaSeniorinnen described the verdict as the "biggest victory possible."

 Reactions